|Subject name:||Budget Management and Control|

 Studying online means you can organize your study as you wish, as long as you meet the due dates of the different assignments (activities, tasks and tests).
 In order to help you, we propose the following steps:

 - From our online platform you will have access to each of the subjects you are enrolled.
 Apart from this, you can access to the Aula de información general.
-In this section, you have available all the documents on how to use the different tools included in the virtual classroom, how a subject is organized and you will also have the possibility to organize your study plan with the tutor.
+In this section, you have available all the documents on how to use the different tools included in the virtual classroom, how a subject is organized in UNIR.
+Remember that you will also have the possibility to organize your study plan with the tutor.

 - Do not forget to check the weekly program.
-You will see which part of the content of the course you have to work on every week.
+You will see which part of the content of the course you have to work on every week and when you should start preparing the case.

 - After knowing your work for the week, go to Units in your virtual classroom.
 There, you will have access to the study material (theory and practice) from the unit you need to study throughout the week.